Better Dissertation

 Grammar

-- Grammatical errors ruin many theses’ quality and
+- Grammatical errors ruin many theses’

-comfortable with your level of proficiency.
+you are not comfortable with your level of proficiency.

 - It is not necessary to be perfect in grammars,